MengWangScott/SI507-HW6/README.md

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**

-This is because this code is displayed between <p> tags where <p> tag defines a paragraph and the style of these paragraphs have been set with border and different background color in <style> tags.
+This is because this code is displayed between '<p>' tags where '<p>' tag defines a paragraph and the style of these paragraphs have been set with borders and different background color in <style> tags.
 To make them a different color, we just change the  **background-color** attribute in the brace of
 ```js
 <style> p{}
 ```